-In the previous article of this series, “What is Bitcoin?” we covered the king of all cryptocurrencies.
-Bitcoin’s dominance is so prevalent, that all other cryptocurrencies are simply known as altcoins.
+An altcoin simply refers to a cryptocurrency other than Bitcoin.
+For those wondering how many altcoins there are in the market, there are over 18,000 according to CoinMarketCap.
 Some of these attempt to fix perceived weaknesses in the Bitcoin protocol, while others pursue entirely different goals and objectives.
-This piece will briefly introduce a selection of popular altcoins, should you invest in altcoins, and how they differ from Bitcoin.
+This piece will briefly introduce a selection of popular altcoins, should you invest in altcoins, how they differ from Bitcoin, and other altcoin titbits.

 Bitcoin Cash (BCH)